2017 Power Saver Retrofits Still accepting applications!

-About the Challenge The Green Homes Challenge guides, rewards, and recognizes households for saving energy, adopting green lifestyle practices, and using renewable energy.
+The Green Homes Challenge guides, rewards, and recognizes households for saving energy, adopting environmentally-friendly lifestyle practices, and using renewable energy.
 Three corresponding challenges make up the overall Green Homes Challenge:

 Be a Power Saver